-California Board of Behavioral Sciences, since 1999
+California Board of Behavioral Sciences, since 1999 (eligibility of graduates for Marriage and Family Therapist licensing)

 Student and Exchange Visitor Program (SEVP) under the U.S. Department of Homeland Security, licensed since 1999.